milos-pujic/cypress-cucumber-e2e-tests/docs/minikube-setup.md

           mkdir -p ~/.docker/cli-plugins
           ln -sfn /usr/local/opt/docker-compose/bin/docker-compose ~/.docker/cli-plugins/docker-compose

-9. Verify the installation by running the following command:

-        docker version
-        docker compose version

 ## Start minikube

 To start minikube, it is important that on first initial start configuration is passed with configuration flags.